oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 Referenced Token:
 : A cryptographically secured data structure that contains a "status" claim that is referencing a mechanism to retrieve status information about this Referenced Token.
 This document defines the Status List mechanism in which case the Referenced Token contains a reference to an entry in a Status List Token.
 It is RECOMMENDED to use JSON {{RFC8259}} with JOSE as defined in {{RFC7515}} or CBOR {{RFC8949}} with COSE as defined in {{RFC9052}}.
 Examples for Referenced Tokens are SD-JWT VC and ISO mdoc.

+Client:
+: An application that fetches information, such as a Status List Token, from the Status List Provider on behalf of the Holder or Relying Party.

 base64url:
 : Denotes the URL-safe base64 encoding without padding as defined in Section 2 of {{RFC7515}} as "Base64url Encoding".